ankur182/Git-commands/README.md

 When to Use:

-Use SAVE_UPDATE when:
+Use CascadeType.ALL when:

-You want to automatically persist or update child objects with parent.

-You’re using Hibernate-specific features (not portable to other JPA providers).
+You always want all related child entities to follow the parent (save, update, delete, etc.)

+You fully control both parent and child in your logic

+BUT: Be careful — deleting a parent will delete all its children too.

 ---

-Summary Table:

-Case	With SAVE_UPDATE	Without SAVE_UPDATE

-Save parent	Saves/updates children too	Children not saved unless explicitly Update child field	Auto-saved if parent saved	Ignored unless saved separately
+Summary:

+Action on Employer	Effect on Employees (with CascadeType.ALL)

+Save	Employees auto-saved
+Update	Employees auto-updated
+Delete	Employees auto-deleted
+Detach	Employees auto-detached
+Refresh	Employees auto-refreshed from DB

 ---

-Conclusion:

-CascadeType.SAVE_UPDATE is a Hibernate-only feature.

-Behaves like PERSIST + MERGE.

-Very helpful when you want auto-save behavior for children on parent save/update.

----

-Let me know if you want a code snippet using SAVE_UPDATE, or proceed to a final summary chart of all cascade types.
+Let me know if you'd like:

+A quick side-by-side comparison table of all cascade types

+Or a Postman testing plan for each type